610.000 - Hiring Procedures

 Obtaining Reference Information Regarding Candidates for Employment

 References need to be checked on current College employees seeking promotion or transfer, as well as on potential new hires.
-Employing officials are not permitted to review official College personnel files or prior performance evaluations of employees seeking promotion or transfer.

 Clark College applications for employment contain the following authorization statement:

 I hereby authorize Clark College to make inquiries regarding my education, work experience, and references, unless otherwise stated.
 I hereby release all parties and persons associated with any such inquiries from liability in connection with information they give.

 Before obtaining reference information, the application is to be reviewed to ensure that the applicant has indicated "Yes" in the section titled, "May we contact supervisor?".
 Letting a previous employer know that this release has been signed will make them more comfortable in providing reference information.
 If requested, mail or fax a copy of the application to the person giving the reference as proof of release.